 Section 16(a) of the Exchange Act requires our executive officers, directors, and persons who beneficially own more than 10% of a registered class of our common stock or other equity securities to file with the SEC certain reports of ownership and reports of changes in ownership of our securities.
 Executive officers, directors and stockholders who hold more than 10% of our outstanding common stock are required by the SEC to furnish us with copies of all required forms filed under Section 16(a).
-Based solely on a review of this information and written representations from these persons that no other reports were required, we believe that, during the prior fiscal year and through April 17, 2015, all of our executive officers, directors, and to our knowledge, 10% stockholders complied with the filing requirements of Section 16(a) of the Exchange Act.
+Based solely on a review of this information and written representations from these persons that no other reports were required, we believe that, during the prior fiscal year and through April 6, 2016, all of our executive officers, directors, and to our knowledge, 10% stockholders complied with the filing requirements of Section 16(a) of the Exchange Act, except for: Donald R. Taylor, Jr., our former Chief Technology Officer, who filed a Form 4 on July 8, 2015 to report shares forfeited to the Company on July 1, 2015 in connection with the satisfaction of tax liabilities incurred upon the vesting of an equity grant; and Mr. Jenkins, who filed a Form 4 on January 14, 2016 to report an equity grant on January 11, 2016.